 The map at the right shows the location and estimated amount of all chlorinated solvents and toluene that were released into the environment in 1987.
 Many of these compounds are still in the environment today.

 Many pesticides have been linked to Parkinson’s disease risk, from the historical use of Agent Orange (contaminated with TCDD) to the organic pesticide rotenone.
 Paraquat is a widely used herbicide in the United States.
 Individuals exposed to paraquat have approximately 2-3x greater risk of developing Parkinson’s disease.

 The map to the left is courtsey of the US Geological Survey (USGS).
 Explore more about pesticide use in the US on the USGS website.

-To better understand how certain environmental contaminants increase risk for Parkinson’s disease, the De Miranda Lab is currently studying common mechanisms of dopaminergic toxicity between pesticides and organic solvents.
-For example, mitochondrial dysfunction caused by the pesticides rotenone and paraquat, and the solvent TCE, is likely a convergence point of toxicity in dopaminergic neurons.
+To better understand how certain environmental contaminants increase risk for Parkinson’s disease, the De Miranda Lab is currently studying common mechanisms of neurodegeneration from toxicant exposure.
+For example, mitochondrial dysfunction caused by the pesticides rotenone and paraquat, the solvent TCE, and the heavy metal mangangese, is likely a convergence point of toxicity in dopaminergic neurons.